Arbousier/letstakeawalk/README.md

 -- *slide 14*
 http://www.flickr.com/photos/jonathankosread/6250327997/ by Jonathan Kos-Read

+So, starting from a crash and tons of questions about why and how it happened I managed to get out of the dark pit by changing slowly my way to live.
+Through reading and research I understood why those changes (walking, running, taking breaks, eating proper food, having proper sleep) worked.

 I ended up with a leaner way to work, and those few hours of work got awesome, rewarding hours.
 Now, I am not spending 10 hours a day working without a plan, on a rush, adding bugs instead of features, eating junk food I can plan head and then power walk through a set of features and steps for few hours every day.
 In the free hours I take care of my food, body, friends and family.

+But more importantly I see that these changes helped me to find a balance in life, to find a better mix.
+And after all this is all what is about.

 This is not a recipe, these are not rules.
 This is just a story about how I decided to change my way of doing things and the reasons behind this change.
 If it can avoid one of you the trouble of crashing psychologically or physically it would be worth it.